1Copenut/homelab-learning/siem/network-monitoring.md

 # Network Monitoring
 At some point the rubber has to meet the road.
 This will be links related to Security Information and Event Monitoring (SIEM) hardware and software.
+This will also be where I add articles and tips for capturing logs.

 ## Links